 - Substitute whole wheat flour with maida (all purpose flour).

-- Feel free to use brown sugar instead of superfine sugar.
-Though brown sugar will impact the color of these cookies.
+- Feel free to use brown sugar instead of superfine sugar though brown sugar will impact the color of these cookies.

-- The color of the cookies will be light brown in color and will look under-cooked but do not over-bake them.
-Cookies will will firm as they cool.
-If comfortable you can broil the cookies for few seconds to attain a deep rich color.
+- The color of the cookies will be light brown and will look under-cooked but do not over-bake them.
+If comfortable, you can broil the cookies for a few seconds to attain a deep rich color.